 ICANN At-Large Advisory Committee

-The At-Large Advisory Committee (ALAC) is the ICANN body responsible for representing the voice of the end user in policy and operational discussions.
+The At-Large Advisory Committee (ALAC) is the ICANN constituent body responsible for representing the voice of the end user in policy and operational discussions.
 For more information on the work of the ALAC, see https://atlarge.icann.org/alac.

 To fill vacancies on the ALAC, the NomCom is seeking accomplished persons of integrity, objectivity and intelligence who have: